spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/02.frames/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/02.frames/752e3dde-f4c8-48b5-93c6-d368f230b509.png)

 5. Now your frame is exported to your desired location.
 Now all you need to add in a small snipped of code so that our system will recognize the SVG as a frame.
-Open up any program where you can see html such as [Visual Studio Code](https://code.visualstudio.com/) and open your new frame.
+Open up any editor that can read XML such as [Visual Studio Code](https://code.visualstudio.com/) and open your new frame.
 Near the top of the code you should see the word **path**.
 Once you find this all you need to do is paste **"id=target-path"** after it and then save.
 Your frame is now ready to upload.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/02.frames/Screen%20Shot%202020-09-25%20at%203.54.55%20pm.png)